rapelh/fcmcp/README.md

 ### Installation

+- Locate your FreeCAD local personal home directory:
+-- For a Snap installation, ~/snap/freecad/
+-- For an AppImage execution: ~/.local/share/FreeCAD/
+- Make sure a folder ./Mod/ exists below

-On Ubuntu, copy the folder addon/FreeCADMCP to ~/snap/freecad/common/Mod/ and restart FreeCAD.
+On Ubuntu, copy the folder addon/FreeCADMCP to that ./Mod/ folder and restart FreeCAD.

+In FreeCAD, select the workbench "MCP addon" and setup the MCP server with the command button labeled "Init RPC Server".

+After restarting FreeCAD again and again selecting the "MCP addon" workbench, there will be 3 command buttons available:
+- "Start RPC Server"
+- "Stop RPC Server"
+- "Init RPC Server"

 ### Usage

 In FreeCAD, select the workbench "MCP addon".

-Start the MCP server with the button labelled "Start RPC Server"
+Start the MCP server with the button labeled "Start RPC Server"

-test*.py provide examples of tool invocation.
+The test*.py scripts provide examples of tool invocation.

+Under ./agents/ several examples of FreeCAD-MCP agents have been collected.